-With winter on its way, we put together this roundup of the cheapest ski resorts in Europe we’re adding to our bucket list.
-We love to snowboard; however, there is no denying it comes with a high price tag.
+With winter on its way, we put together this roundup of the cheapest ski resorts in Europe.
+Many of us love to ski and snowboard, but there is no denying it comes with a high price tag.
 Even if we have to travel to another country, it’s not going to stop us from getting our thrills, plus a new destination is half the fun!

-With all that travel, equipment, lift tickets, food, transportation, and lodging, ski can be tough on your wallet.
-The world may have its fair share of top-tier ski resorts and world-famous runs that come are reserved for the rich and passionate ski bums.
-However, it’s possible to find those secret spots where the lift ticket fees do not represent the quality of the slopes.
+The downside is travel, equipment, lift tickets, food, transportation, and lodging mean skiing can be tough on your wallet.
+The world may have its fair share of top-tier ski resorts and world-famous runs for the rich and passionate ski bums.
+However, it’s possible to find spots where the lift ticket fees do not represent the quality of the slopes.

 The Cheapest Ski Resorts in Europe